 What can I do with MySuccess?

-Please visit mysuccess.lakeheadu.ca to access the schedule and ZOOM meeting links for all of the above events.
+Please visit mysuccess.lakeheadu.ca to access the schedule for all of the above events.
 One on one appointments can also be booked there.

 Ready to discover all that MySuccess has to offer you?
 Take me to the MySuccess Portal!

 |Big Interview Tool|

 Ace your interview and win the job!
 Big Interview uses proven step by step expert video and written lessons with AI based virtual practice interview tools.
 With Big Interview you can: